sehHeiden/poll_election_bavaria_2023/readme.md

 We see strong problem for using Mastodon as a basis for polling (regional) elections.
 We assume, that for national elections Mastodon might be a better data source.
 The number of toots in the Bavarian state election 2023 was relatively low.
-We only got a high number of posts during the Aiwanger affair, which in turn added a bias to the frequencies for all partys.
+We only got a high number of posts during the Aiwanger affair, which in turn added a bias to the frequencies for all parties.

 In addition we assume, that the user base is not representative for the socio-demographics of Germany or any German state.
 We therefore propose a two layered strategy to mitigate this by applying a weighted average of the user data.
 We propose that gender can be extracted from user data, like user name, user fields and user texts.
 For users, that do not share this information we propose an image classification.
 Similar we propose an image classification to retrieve the age of the users.
 For images with no person or multiple persons, we assume a random gender and a random age (drawn from the image/user distribution).
 Some models for the age a gender classification are listed [here](https://paperswithcode.com/sota/age-and-gender-classification-on-adience) and also in the [ONNX model zoo](https://github.com/onnx/models/tree/main/vision/body_analysis/age_gender).
-We than could compare the demographics to the [Bavarian Census](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf).
+This would enable us to compare the user demographics of sample to the [Bavarian Census](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf).

 ### Appendix

+#### Bavaria Demographics

+Bavaria has about 13.3 M [inhabitants](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf) and slightly more woman (50.5 %).
+This is due to the age distribution of its citizen, caused by a higher mortality rate of man at higher ages.
+The peer group aged 40 to 50 is the first one with more than 50 % women.
+All younger peer groups show an surplus of men by two to five percent.
+On the other hand, the peer group of age 75 or older shows a surplus of women of about 17 %.

+#### Demographics Sample

+In the sub-sample we encountered following keys in the user fields, that correspondent with the age of the user:

+- age

+- Alter

+- born

+- Geburtstag

+We encounter following keys that describe the gender/sex:

+- Gender

+- Geschlecht

+- Pronom

+- Pronomen

+- Pronoun

+- Pronouns

+- Pronomina

+- Pronoms

+- Sexualität

+- Wer

+with the following values:

+- male

+  - he

+  - him

+  - his

+  - er

+  - ihm

+  - ihn

+  - sein

+- female

+  - she

+  - her

+  - sie

+  - ihr

 #### List of Bavarian Instances